-In January 2011, we launched a portfolio of three systems to help LED manufacturers reduce production costs and increase product output: Candela^M 8620, Klarity[®] LED and ICOS[®] WI-2220.
+KLA-Tencor offers a portfolio of three systems to help LED manufacturers reduce production costs and increase product output: Candel& 8620, Klarity® LED and ICOS WI-2250.
 The Candela 8620 substrate and epi wafer inspection system provides automated inspection and quality control of LED substrates, detecting defects that can impact device performance, yield and field reliability.
 Klarity LED is an automated defect data management and analysis system for LED yield enhancement.
-The ICOS WI-2220 is a patterned wafer inspection tool for whole and diced wafers that helps improve LED device reliability.
+The ICOS WI-2250 is a patterned wafer inspection tool that offers automated optical inspection and metrology of microelectonic devices on a variety of wafer substrates, surface inspection, and two-dimensional bump inspection.